voedger/voedger-internals/server/design/sequences.md

 - Mock implementation of `isequencer.ISeqStorage` for testing purposes

-### TrustedSequences mode: Tests
+### SequencesTrustLevel mode: Tests

-`~it.UntrustedSequences~`
+Method:

 - Test for Record
-  - create a new VIT instance on an owned config with `VVMConfig.TrustedSequences = false`
+  - Create a new VIT instance on an owned config with `VVMConfig.TrustedSequences = false`
-  - insert a doc to get the last recordID: simply exec `c.sys.CUD` and get the ID of the new record
+  - Insert a doc to get the last recordID: simply exec `c.sys.CUD` and get the ID of the new record
-  - sabotage the storage: insert a key that would be used on creating the next record:
+  - Corrupt the storage: Insert a conflicting key that will be used on creating the next record:
     - `VIT.IAppStorageProvider.AppStorage(test1/app1).Put()`
-	  - manually build `pKey`, `cCols` for the record, use just inserted recordID+1
+   	- Build `pKey`, `cCols` for the record, use just inserted recordID+1
-	  - value does not matter, let it be `[]byte{1}`
+   	- Value does not matter, let it be `[]byte{1}`
-  - try to insert one more record using `c.sys.CUD`
+  - Try to insert one more record using `c.sys.CUD`
-  - expect panic
+  - Expect panic
 - Test for PLog, WLog offsets - the same tests but sabotage the storage building keys for the event

+- `~it.SequencesTrustLevel0~`
+- `~it.SequencesTrustLevel1~`
+- `~it.SequencesTrustLevel2~`

 ## References